atvs1478/sq/README.md

 You can install IDF manually on Linux or Windows (using the Subsystem for Linux) following the instructions at: https://www.instructables.com/id/ESP32-Development-on-Windows-Subsystem-for-Linux/
-And then copying the i2s.c patch file from this repo over to the esp-idf folder You also need to use esp-dsp recent version or at least make sure you have this patch https://github.com/espressif/esp-dsp/pull/12/commits/8b082c1071497d49346ee6ed55351470c1cb4264
+And then copying the i2s.c patch file from this repo over to the esp-idf folder You also need to use esp-dsp recent version or at least make sure you have this patch https://github.com/espressif/esp-dsp/pull/12/commits/8b082c1071497d49346ee6ed55351470c1cb4264.
+As of this writing (08.2020), espressif has patched esp-dsp so this is no more needed

 ## Building Squeezelite-esp32
+Don't forget the to choose one of the config files in build_scripts/ and rename it sdkconfig.defaults or sdkconfig as many important WiFi/BT options are set there.
+The codecs libraries will not be rebuilt by these scripts (it's a tedious process - see below)
+### old make way
 MOST IMPORTANT: create the right default config file
 - make defconfig
 (Note: You can also copy over config files from the build-scripts folder to ./sdkconfig)